This article is based on our own experience that led us to close our bank account in Liechtenstein.

 However, how would you know if you’re choosing the right bank to open up a bank account in the country of your choice?
-Say, if you were to open a Liechtenstein bank account, how would you know you’re in the right bank?
+Say, if you were to open a bank account in Liechtenstein, how would you know you’re in the right bank?

 This is how our research and development tactics come into play.
 We only want the best for our clients.
 In doing this, we tend to try out these banks first so we can give out our first-hand experience.

 Not to toot our own horn, but this is what makes Nomad Capitalist different from our contemporaries.